wormhole-foundation/docs.wormhole.com/docs/guide/components/relayer.md

 - Development work and hosting of relayers are required.
 - The fee-modeling can become complex, as relayers are responsible for paying target chain fees.
-- Relayers are responsible for liveness, adding an additional dependency for the xDapp.
+- Relayers are responsible for liveness, adding an additional dependency for the cross chain application.